 So let’s just stop right now and agree that we’re going to accept it for what it is: a tool that aids us in the search for Mr. or Miss Right.
 There’s no shame in using tools.

 We’ve searched high and low for reliable information that would guide us to make an informed decision when choosing the best Christian dating sites, and there really aren’t many places that offer information from actual Christians.

 We’ve done our fair share of online dating, and we just thought that we’d offer our experience and research to those of you who need it.
 A piggyback ride, perhaps?
 After all, we’d at least like to think our money went to something more useful than some awkward first dates.

-We plan to update this page each month as new information arises, so check back often as our reviews of Christian dating sites grow.
+We plan to update this page as new information arises, so check back often as our reviews of Christian dating sites grow.
 And if you have anything to contribute to the discussion, we’d love to hear it.
 Use a pseudonym if you don’t want to use your real name.
 There’s no shame in that either.
-After all, this is written by the SingleRoots “Team.”
-When it comes to using one’s own name, we have no room to judge.
+We just want to hear your take on any site you’ve had experience with.
 But keep it classy, kids.
 We’ll delete comments that are spammy or rude.

 DOLLA-DOLLA BILLS, Y’ALL